zhullyb/monyhar/monyhar/docs/gpu/pixel_wrangling.md

 ### Prerequisites

-1. Ideally a wrangler should be a Chromium committer.
+1. Ideally a wrangler should be a Monyhar committer.
 If you're on the GPU pixel wrangling rotation, there will be an email notifying you of the upcoming shift, and a calendar appointment.
     *   If you aren't a committer, don't panic.
 It's still best for everyone on